 Inserting the eigenvalues $d(\gamma)$ into the spinor of Eq. (\ref{spinor1}) and into the Bloch vector of Eq. (\ref{bloch_v0}) enables us to calculate the winding number for the tight-binding BdG Hamiltonian.
-In contrast to the lattice effect in the Dirac Hamiltonian, the trajectories of the Bloch vector and the winding number agree with those of the continuous BdG Hamiltonian.
+For plane-wave solutions $b=|a_2/a_1|=|E-d(\gamma)|/|\Delta|=|E-2(\cos k-1)|/|\Delta|$.
+Thus, the Bloch vector is affected by the introduction of a lattice.
+However, since $b$ does not depend on $x$, it drops out of the integrand in Eq. (\ref{invariant}), and we get the same winding number as in the continuum case.
 Finally, the unitary transformation of Eq. (\ref{unitary_tr0}) reads in this case \beq \tilde{D}\psi_x=e^{-i/2L}\psi_{x+1}+e^{i/2L}\psi_{x-1}-2\psi_x , \eeq where $i/2L$ represents a Peierls phase on the hopping elements in $x$ direction, in analogy with the gauge transformation of the continuous BdG Hamiltonian in Eq. (\ref{gauge_tr1}).